 In 2007, Netflix introduced streaming media online while retaining its DVD rental service.
 They started expanding online streaming internationally in 2010.
 With such a global reach, Netflix’s profits tripled this year.

-Over 70% to 80% of the subscribers binge-watch the TV series on Netflix.
-Not just a TV series, it offers movies, documentaries, and feature films with various genres and languages.
+Over 70% to 80% of the subscribers binge-watch TV series on Netflix.
+Not just a TV series; it offers movies, documentaries, and feature films in various genres and languages.

 Did You Know?

-Then lead entertainment company blockbuster turn down the chance to buy Netflix for just $50 million in 2000, but now Netflix is worth over $200 billion, and blockbuster is nowhere.
+Then lead entertainment company blockbuster turned down the chance to buy Netflix for just $50 million in 2000.
+Still, now Netflix is worth over $200 billion, and blockbuster is nowhere.

-I think by now you would have got some fundamental knowledge about the company.
-Now, let have a look at Netflix’s SWOT analysis.
+By now, you would have got some fundamental knowledge about the company.
+Now, let’s have a look at Netflix’s SWOT analysis.

 SWOT Analysis Of Netflix:

-SWOT Analysis of Netflix discusses the company’s strengths, weaknesses, figuring out how the company is planning to expand, growth strategies which we call opportunities and threats.
+SWOT Analysis of Netflix discusses the company’s strengths and weaknesses, figuring out how the company is planning to expand and growth strategies which we call opportunities and threats.
 As one of the largest internet streaming companies globally, it has several strengths, weaknesses, opportunities, and threats.